Using ACLS Megacodes to Refresh Your ACLS Skills

 The future of ACLS Megacodes is filled with opportunities for improvement in critical care.
-With less than two years until the next AHA update, which will take place in 2020, committing the 2015 updates to memory and putting knowledge to the test through these scenarios will be essential to the survival of those in cardiac arrest.
+With less than two years until the next ILCOR update, which will take place in 2020, committing the 2015 updates to memory and putting knowledge to the test through these scenarios will be essential to the survival of those in cardiac arrest.

 Since critical care is stressful and time-intensive, health care professionals can leverage the power of Megacodes to review their skills and become more proficient, much like the Charge Nurse in the interview.
 Although speaking on the condition of anonymity, she did leave us with a lasting thought: